W427697/Discord-/docs-v2/content/guides/build-static.md

 # Build and deploy a static version of your storybook

 Getting fast feedback on development of UI-components is super important.
-Showing on your local machine can work up to a point, but when your team work partly remote, or you're working on multiple features in parallel, this can become a chore.
+Showcasing on your local machine can work up to a point; but when your team work partly remote, or you're working on multiple features in parallel, this can become a chore.

-Also it can be really valuable to have a permanent url for a particular moment in history of your component library, either to reference again later, or possibly trace down a bug.
+It's really valuable to have a permanent url for a particular moment in history of your component library, to reference it again later, or possibly trace down a bug.

 For this purpose storybook has made it super easy for you to create a static version of your storybook so deploying it somewhere is a breeze.